 Kitwe is a good example of a community from different tribal groups who have intermarried and mingled with people from other tribes and nationalities.
 The use of ethnic names is not so much an effort to fight against change, but rather a preservation of cultural identity that recognizes that every tradition has good things that a group can bring to the table as new communities are re-defined wherever they are re-located.

 The meaning and origin of African names has in the past been handed orally from generation to generation.
 Urbanization has interrupted this traditional oral information transmission.
 It is important to put in place a substitute way of transmitting that information forward into the future.
+We now have digital means of preserving the information and it is up to all of us to contribute to this growing record of our origins.
+The Internet makes it possible to get the information from different sites on the web.

 Traditionally, the elders were involved in this very important decision.
 Each occassion also provided a good opportunity to revise the source and meaning of traditional names, as the elders discussed name suggestions.